 Vivaldi

-Again, built on Google’s Chromium, this is another privacy and productivity focused browser that legitimately stands out from the rest.
-Vivaldi comes with optional connection bonuses, like a VPN from Proton, but also has many features that don’t require transmitting information.
+Again, built on Google’s Chromium, this is another privacy and productivity-focused browser that legitimately stands out from the rest.
+Vivaldi comes with optional connection bonuses, such as a Proton VPN, but also offers many features that don’t require transmitting any information.
 Note-taking, translation, and tabbed searching all come as standard, with customization options praised by its users.

 Vivaldi was praised for his leadership, with the browser’s stance against generative AI drawing applause.
 In 2024, PC World described it as an “ideal blend of power and versatility” regarding its enormous amount of customization options.
-Editors also hailed it as the best option for Chromium browsers, with its functionality on mobile and all PC types being a huge draw.
+Editors also hailed it as the best option for Chromium browsers, with its functionality on mobile devices and across all PC types being a major draw.
 Similar to Firefox, you can also divide your browsing sessions into groups or “Workspaces”.
-Rather than abandoning everything once you’re done, Vivaldi will simply move them to a new workspace so you can focus on the next task at hand.
-You can also “pause” a session, so you can take a real break from the screen.
+Rather than abandoning everything once you’re done, Vivaldi will simply move them to a new workspace so you can focus on the next task.
+You can also “pause” a session to take a real break from the screen.